SqueezeAILab/TinyAgent/README.md

 ### 🛠️ ToolRAG

 When faced with challenging tasks, SLM agents require appropriate tools and in-context examples to guide them.
 If the model sees irrelevant examples, it can hallucinate.
 Likewise, if the model sees the descriptions of the tools that it doesn’t need, it usually gets confused, and these tools take up unnecessary prompt space.
 To tackle this, TinyAgent uses ToolRAG to retrieve the best tools and examples suited for a given query.
 This process has minimal latency and increases the accuracy of TinyAgent substantially.
-Please take a look at our blog post and our [ToolRAG model](https://huggingface.co/squeeze-ai-lab/TinyAgent-ToolRAG) for more details.
+Please take a look at our [blog post](https://bair.berkeley.edu/blog/2024/05/29/tiny-agent) and our [ToolRAG model](https://huggingface.co/squeeze-ai-lab/TinyAgent-ToolRAG) for more details.

+> You need to first install our [ToolRAG model](https://huggingface.co/squeeze-ai-lab/TinyAgent-ToolRAG) from Hugging Face and enable it from the TinyAgent settings to use it.

 ### 🎙️ Whisper